 Seattle has a lot to offer.
-Modern architecture, Boeing company, great restaurants and bars, exciting nightlife, beautiful beaches, a variety of seaside, forests and mountains.
+Modern architecture, Boeing company, great restaurants and bars, exciting nightlife, beautiful beaches, various seasides, forests, and mountains.
 It is a perfect place for those who like the hustle of the streets.
-Also nature lovers will find this green city for yourself.
-Seattle is the perfect city for spending a weekend or holidays in it.
-It is also an excellent base to visit Mt Rainier National Park and Olympic National Park, if you can stay longer in the area.
+Also, nature lovers will find this green city for themselves.
+Seattle is the perfect city for spending a weekend or holiday in it.
+It is also an excellent base to visit Mt Rainier National Park and Olympic National Park if you can stay longer in the area.
 So, we’ve put together the perfect itinerary for 3 days in Seattle to help you prepare for your adventure.

 How to get to Seattle?

-Seattle is the largest city in both the state of Washington and the Pacific Northwest region of North America with an estimated 745.000 residents as of 2018.
-However, the Seattle metropolitan area’s population stands around at 3.94 million and ranks as the 15th largest in the United States.
+Seattle is the largest city in both the state of Washington and the Pacific Northwest region of North America, with an estimated 745,000 residents as of 2018.
+However, the Seattle metropolitan area’s population is around 3.94 million and ranks the 15th largest in the United States.
 It is a seaport city on the West Coast of the United States.
-Seattle has Seattle -Tacoma International Airport, which is the most convenient airport to get to the city.
+Seattle has Seattle-Tacoma International Airport, which is the most convenient airport to get to the city.
 You have a lot of domestic and international flights.
 So, you can find the best flights and prices on TripAdvisor or Skyscanner.com.

 If you plan to rent a car, we highly recommend Alamo.
-We have been using this company for many years, and it is our favorite one.
+We have used this company for many years, and it is our favorite one.

 Seattle’s weather is unpredictable.
 The best weather in Seattle is from June to September.
 July and August are the busiest months when hotels might be full, and restaurants are possibly crowded, too.
 So, book your stay in advance.
-May and mid-October usually have beautiful weather also and fewer tourists making them great months to visit.
+May and mid-October usually have beautiful weather and fewer tourists, making them great months to visit.
 In our opinion, the best time to visit Seattle is from May to mid-October.
-Below, we’ve compiled charts for you with the lowest and highest average temperatures in Seattle.
+Below, we’ve compiled charts for you with Seattle’s lowest and highest average temperatures.
 Moreover, we have also prepared an average number of hours of sunshine in Seattle for each month.

 Capitol Hill in Seattle – Where to Stay?

-Capitol Hill is for sure the best area to Stay in Seattle.
-This part of city offers lots of restaurants, nightclubs, coffee shops, bars, theatres, and music shows.
+Capitol Hill is for sure the best area to stay for a night in Seattle.
+This part of the city offers lots of restaurants, nightclubs, coffee shops, bars, theatres, and music shows.
 It’s also close to the main tourist attractions in Seattle.
-Capitol Hill is quite hipster place, with plenty of trendy, small boutiques and independent fashion labels.
-If you decide to stay in the Capitol Hill area, it is worth going to Starbucks Roastery & Reserve for coffee, because Seattle is a birthplace of Starbucks.
-In Molly Moons, you will get delicious ice cream, and honey and lavender cookies.
+Capitol Hill is quite a hipster place, with plenty of trendy, small boutiques and independent fashion labels.
+If you decide to stay in the Capitol Hill area, it is worth going to Starbucks Roastery & Reserve for coffee, because Seattle is the birthplace of Starbucks.
+In Molly Moons, you will get delicious ice cream, honey, and lavender cookies.
 You can buy great books and newspapers in the charming family bookstore Elliott Bay Books.